jckarter/clay/doc/language-reference.md

 * Clay types with nontrivial [value semantics] may not be passed by value to external functions.
 They must be passed by pointer instead.

 Although they define a top-level name, external function names are not true [symbols].
 An external function's name instead evaluates directly to a value of the primitive `CCodePointer[[..InTypes], [..OutTypes]]` type representing the external's function pointer.

+External functions cannot currently be called by the compile-time evaluator.

 #### External attributes